 Olive branches have very little tolerance for banding and snap at the base very easily.
 Wires should be applied very carefully since the bark is very fragile.
 If you absolutely have to use wires, wrap branches with raffia before wiring to avoid bark damage.

-Bonsai Style: Avoid using styles that uncover olive’s delicate roots.
-Following styles work the best: curved-trunk, multi-trunk and tray planting.
+Bonsai Style: Avoid using styles that uncover the olive’s delicate roots.
+The following styles work the best: curved-trunk, multi-trunk, and tray planting.

 Fertilizing: Feed with well-balanced liquid fertilizer during the growing season.
 Do not feed during winter.